Zelda Knight

+Olivia E. Raymond who writes under the pen name Zelda Knight or Author Z. Knight is an American writer and editor.

+Education

+Knight holds an MA in Public History from the University of Louisville and is currently post-doctorate student in Pan-African Studies from the same school.

+Career

-Olivia E. Raymond who writes under the pen name Zelda Knight or Author Z. Knight is an American writer and editor who is chiefly known as the co-editor of Dominion: An Anthology of Speculative Fiction From Africa and the African Diaspora and Africa Risen.
+She is known as the co-editor of Dominion: An Anthology of Speculative Fiction From Africa and the African Diaspora and Africa Risen.
 She is the publisher of Aurelia Leo, a speculative fiction publisher based in Louisville.

-Life

-Knight holds an MA in Public History from the University of Louisville and is currently post-doctorate student in Pan-African Studies from the same school.